 Why Should I Use Reporting in Project Management Software?

 Project reporting is the use of formal and informal reports to communicate the status of your project.
-If you’ve led a project, you know that often even before you begin to execute, stakeholders want to know your project plan and status.
+If you’ve led a project, you know that often even before you begin, stakeholders want to know your project plan and status.
 These early and consistent demands for information are why reporting is so critical.

 If you can’t consistently report on your project, then your project is not only likely to get away from you, but your stakeholders aren’t going to be happy.
 Imagine an executive or customer asking for an update only to be told, “I don’t know,” or “I can’t give you one.”

-Project management reporting enables you to stay on top of your projects and manage the expectations of others, including your stakeholders and team members.
+Project management reporting enables you to stay on top of your projects and manage others' expectations, including your stakeholders and team members.
 Reports allow you to consistently monitor and communicate your project scope, time, budget, and progress at any time to anyone who needs to know.

 Benefits of project management software reports